 - Waived fees for same-day confirmed and standby flight changes

 You’ll earn more points per $1 spent on Delta flights and your first class and Comfort+ upgrades will happen three days before your flight departs.

 Plus, if you conclude your business before your scheduled time, you can head to the airport and fly standby on an earlier flight for free.

-3. Delta Medallion® Platinum Elite Status
+Delta Medallion® Platinum elite status

-When you keep going, you’ll eventually attain Platinum elite status, which comes with all the benefits of Silver and Gold, plus:
+You’ll eventually attain Platinum elite status, which comes with all the benefits of Silver and Gold, plus:

 - 9 Delta miles per $1 spent on Delta flights

 - First-class upgrades — Five days before departure

 - Waived award redeposit and reissue fees

 - 1 Choice Benefit of a Sky Club membership, four regional upgrade certificates, 20,000 bonus miles, gift card or the ability to gift Silver elite status